mxklb/boluscalculator/README.md

 # Insulin Bolus Calculator
 IBC - An Insulin Bolus Calculator - A HTML5 App.

-A simple and tranparent calculator app for the intensive/flexibles insulin therapy.
+A simple and transparent calculator app for the intensive/flexible insulin therapy.

 This app is deployed using gh-pages.
 Check out IBC here: [mxklb.github.io/boluscalculator](http://mxklb.github.io/boluscalculator/)

 ## About this App
 This is a bolus calculator app to estimate a single insulin dose based on personalized therapy settings, the actual blood glucose level and a meal.
-I wrote this app because I could not find any free web/mobile app that let one calculate an insulin bolus using the formulars I knew.
-Most of the apps I found did not clearly point out the formulars they use to perform the calculations.
+I wrote this app because I could not find any free web/mobile app that let one calculate an insulin bolus using the formulas I knew.
+Most of the apps I found did not clearly point out the formulas they use to perform the calculations.
 So this is the result ...

 This app comes with absolutely no warranty and may only be used at your own risk!